 MUSKET – A long gun which has a completely smooth bore and is intended to fire a single projectile rather than a collection of shot.
-Muskets were common before rifles were invented, but now they are mostly collector’s items.
+Muskets were common before rifles were invented but are mostly collector’s items now.

 MUZZLE – The open end of the barrel from which the projectile exits.

-MUZZLE CONTROL – Being aware of and responsible of which direction your firearm is pointed at all times, and always keeping it pointed in a safe direction.
+MUZZLE CONTROL – Being aware of and responsible for which direction your firearm is pointed at all times and always keeping it pointed in a safe direction.

-MUZZLE BRAKE – An attachment to or integral part of the barrel that redirects some of the pressurized gas that propelled the bullet out the muzzle to the sides and possibly rearwards from the direction of the bullet travel.
+MUZZLE BRAKE – An attachment to, or integral part of, the barrel that redirects some of the pressurized gas that propelled the bullet out of the muzzle to the sides, and possibly rearwards, from the direction of the bullet travel.
 This reduces the recoil of the firearm.

-MUZZLE FLASH – A muzzle flash is the visible light of a muzzle blast, which expels high temperature, high pressure gases from the muzzle of a firearm.
-The blast and flash are caused by the combustion products of the gunpowder, and any remaining unburned powder, mixing with the ambient air.
-The size and shape of the muzzle flash is dependent on the type of ammunition being used and the individual characteristics of firearm and any devices attached to the muzzle (such as a muzzle brake or flash suppressor)
+MUZZLE FLASH – A muzzle flash is the visible light of a muzzle blast which expels high temperature, high pressure gases from the muzzle of a firearm.
+The blast and flash are caused by the combustion of the gunpowder, and any remaining unburned gunpowder, mixing with the ambient air.
+The size and shape of the muzzle flash is dependent on the type of ammunition being used, individual characteristics of firearm, and any devices attached to the muzzle (such as a muzzle brake or flash suppressor).

 MUZZLELOADER – The earliest type of gun, now also popular as modern-made replicas, in which blackpowder and projectile(s) are separately loaded in through the muzzle.
-The term is often applied to cap-and-ball revolvers where the loading is done not actually through the muzzle but through the open ends of the cylinder`s chambers.
+The term is often applied to cap-and-ball revolvers where the loading is done through the open ends of the cylinder`s chambers not through the muzzle.

 MUZZLE VELOCITY – The speed of the bullet, measured in feet per second or meters per second, as it leaves the barrel.

 NEGLIGENT DISCHARGE (ND) – The unplanned discharge of a firearm caused by a failure to observe the basic safety rules, not a mechanical failure of the gun.
-See The 4 Rules.
+See The Firearm Safety Rules.

-NFA 34 (NATIONAL FIREARMS ACT OF 1934) – The set of federal regulations that govern the sale and possession of certain classes of firearms.
-It among other things:
+NATIONAL FIREARMS ACT OF 1934 (NFA 34) – The set of federal regulations that govern the sale and possession of certain classes of firearms that:

-NRA – The National Rifle Association.
-This organization coordinates shooting events on a national level, provides firearms training to civilians and law enforcement, fights restrictive firearms legislation and supports the constitutional right of law abiding citizens to own and carry firearms.
+THE NATIONAL RIFLE ASSOCIATION (NRA) – Organization that coordinates shooting events on a national level, provides firearms training to civilians and law enforcement, fights restrictive firearms legislation, and supports the constitutional right of law abiding citizens to own and carry firearms.

 OFF HAND – 1) means to shoot while standing and without bracing against anything.
-It also means the non-dominant hand.
+2) The non-dominant hand.

-OGIVE – A type of curve represented by the curved section of a bullet between its bearing surface and its tip.
+OGIVE – Tthe curved section of a bullet between its bearing surface and its tip.

-OPEN FRAME – Refers to a revolver frame that has no top-strap over the cylinder.
+OPEN FRAME – A revolver frame that has no top-strap over the cylinder.

-OPEN SIGHTS – A common type of iron sights in which the rear sight is an open-topped U or a V or a square-notch shape and with a blade type front sight, in contrast to the closed circle commonly found in aperture sights.
+OPEN SIGHTS – A common type of “iron sights” in which the “rear sight” is an open-topped U or V or a square-notch shape with a blade type front sight.
+This is different than the closed circle commonly found in aperture sights.

-OTM (Open Tip Match) Bullet – A rifle projectile made with the tip of the bullet open as a means of increasing accuracy as compared to standard military bullets that are made with a closed tip and an open base.
-The are not designed to expand like a hollow point bullet but may fragment.
+OPEN TIP MATCH BULLET (OTM) – A rifle projectile in which the tip of the bullet open as a means of increasing accuracy, as compared to standard military bullets that are made with a closed tip and an open base.
+OTM are not designed to expand like a hollow point bullet but may fragment.

 OVER/UNDER – A shotgun with two barrels that are vertically aligned with each other, one on top of the other.

-OVER TRAVEL – If the trigger is able to continue moving to the rear after the shot has fired, the trigger is said to over-travel.
+OVER TRAVEL – When the trigger is able to continue moving to the rear after the shot has fired.

-OVERBORE CAPACITY – Is that combination of caliber, barrel length, bullet weight, and case volume which does not allow the complete burning of the charge of ballistically correct powder within the volume of case and barrel.
+OVERBORE CAPACITY – The combination of caliber, barrel length, bullet weight, and case volume which does not allow the complete burning of the charge of ballistically correct powder within the volume of case and barrel.

-P+ AMMUNITION – Is small arms ammunition that has been loaded to a higher internal pressure than standard for it’s caliber.
-Many calibers are available in both standard and +p or +p+ variants.
-Ammunition marked +p produces more power and higher pressures than the standard ammunition.
-Not all firearms are designed to handle the increased pressure consult your owner’s manual or gun manufacturer before using +P ammunition.
+P+ AMMUNITION – Small arms ammunition that has been loaded to a higher internal pressure than standard for it’s caliber.
+Many calibers are available in both standard and +P or +P+ variants.
+Ammunition marked +P produces more power and higher pressures than the standard ammunition.
+Not all firearms are designed to handle the increased pressure.
+Consult your owner’s manual or gun manufacturer before using +P ammunition.

-PAIR – Two shots fired very quickly with the use of the sights.
+PAIR – Two shots fired very quickly with the use of sights.